-I've said it before, and I'll keep saying it, pesto is my favorite sauce.
-It's so versatile and can be used in so many different ways.
-From sandwiches to pasta, like my cheesy pesto tortellini bake or this delicious pesto shrimp pasta, there's a lot of reasons why pesto is amazing and different uses for it.
-This pesto orzo with chicken is no exception.
-It's easy to make, prep, and have for the week!
-Let's dig in.
+From sandwiches to pasta, like my cheesy pesto tortellini bake, my caprese pesto panini, or this delicious pesto shrimp pasta, there's a lot of reasons why pesto is amazing and different uses for it.
+It's a staple in my household and I know you'll love this pesto orzo with chicken.

 Jump to: